 Thomas: “This is my home that I built.
 How could you do this to me?”

 Robert: “I don’t give a damn boy.
 If you shut your mouth, I just might let you live.
-You don’t belong out here anyways.
+You don’t belong out here anyway.
 You’re too young.”

 Thomas: “I’ve been fine for a long time out here on my own until you came along.”